-Search Near… Dates and Country All Countries Austria China France Germany Hungary Singapore Switzerland United Arab Emirates United Kingdom United States Region All Regions State/County All States Within 5… Read more
+Search Near… Dates and Country All Countries Australia Austria China Finland France Germany Hungary Italy Japan Singapore Switzerland United Arab Emirates United Kingdom United States Region All Regions State/County… Read more

 Have you ever dreamed of flying?
 The Symbiotic Drone Activity is a project that aims to give you the sensation of flying while controlling a real drone.
 The goal of… Read more

 Looking for publications?
 You might want to consider searching on the EPFL Infoscience site which provides advanced publication search capabilities.